rishi-kulkarni/hierarch/README.md

 **permutations**: indicates the number of permutations of the treatment label PER bootstrapped sample.

 Inputting "all" will enumerate all of the possible permutations and iterate through them one by one.
 This is done using a generator, so the permutations are not stored in memory, but is still excessively time consuming for large datasets.

+**kind**: "weights" or "indexes" or "bayesian" specifies the bootstrapping algorithm. "weights" returns an array the same size as the input array, but with the data reweighted according to the Efron bootstrap procedure. "indexes" uses the same algorithm, but returns a reindexed array. "bayesian" also returns a reweighted array, but the weights are allowed to be any real number rather than just integers.

 **return_null**: setting this to True will also return the empirical null distribution as a list.